nownabe/nownabe/RESUME.md

 **April 2013 to April 2016**

 * Launched '[load balancer as a service](https://www.idcf.jp/cloud/ilb/)' in [IDCF Cloud](https://www.idcf.jp/en/cloud/) (Japanese domestic public cloud).
-I designed the whole architecture that scaled based on each component and implemented them with Ruby, RabbitMQ, Percona XtraDB Cluster, Influx DB, and HA proxy.
+Designed the whole architecture that scaled based on each component and implemented them with Ruby, RabbitMQ, Percona XtraDB Cluster, Influx DB, and HA proxy.
-  * Developed an asynchronous, idempotent job worker framework, and I built two applications with it.
+  * Developed an asynchronous, idempotent job worker framework, and built two applications with it.
 The provisioning worker configured and operated LB instances, networks, and other infrastructure in idempotent ways.
 Another application tested the capabilities of self-healing by injecting failures into infrastructure components.
   * Built other components too; Agents were embedded in LB instances to operate and configure them, subscribing to command queues.
 Metrics Collectors embedded in LB instances collected metrics like traffic and CPU usage.
 Aggregator aggregates metrics to trigger automatic operations such as recovering from failure and charging users for traffic.
 * Published API clients for cloud services as open-source software on GitHub.
 * Collaborated with international teams in the US and India.